Thinking Style Assessment Test

 5/8

-Practical-Action Thinking (PT)
+Practical-Action Thinking (PAT)

 Measures how strongly a person relies on practical, action-oriented thinking to plan and carry out tasks in the physical world.